AZ (rapper): 2008–present: Undeniable, Legendary, Doe or Die II and Truth Be Told

 Undeniable, his seventh studio album, was released on April 1, 2008, through Quiet Money and Koch Records.
 The album debuted at number 141 on the U.S. Billboard 200 chart, selling over 25,000 copies in its first week.
 In October 2009, AZ confirmed he was working on a sequel to his debut studio album, titled Doe or Die 2.
 He hoped to enlist the original production team from Doe or Die such as L.E.S., Pete Rock, DR Period, and Buckwild.
 AZ also had ambitions on trying to acquire beats from DJ Toomp, Dr. Dre and Kanye West for the album, as well as reaching out to his old rhyme partner Nas.
 The first single from the album "Feel My Pain" was produced by Frank Dukes.

 In 2010, former member of Da Beatminerz, Baby Paul confirmed he would be producing for the album and serving as executive producer.
 On November 30, 2010, he released a 15th anniversary edition of Doe or Die titled Doe or Die: 15th Anniversary.
 In 2010, Dr. Dre and Kanye West were said to be too busy to produce for the album, but AZ said he was patiently waiting for them to complete their next solo records so they could join the production team.
 He was also seeking production from DJ Premier.
 During a 2011 interview with XXLMag, AZ confirmed that Nas would be featured on the album.

 On March 27, 2012, AZ released the first street single from Doe or Die 2, "My Niggas", which features production from longtime collaborator Buckwild.
 The album's production includes tracks from Statik Selektah, Baby Paul and the original Doe or Die team of beatsmiths L.E.S., DR Period, Pete Rock, and Buckwild.

 In 2014, AZ was heavily featured on Ghostface Killah's album 36 Seasons.

 After several delays, Doe or Die II was released on September 10, 2021.

 On December 1, 2023, AZ released his tenth studio album Truth Be Told via Quiet Money Records.
 The album was entirely produced by Buckwild and included the singles "The GOAT", "This is Why", "How We Get It", and "Respect Mines".

+2025–present: Doe or Die III

+In April 2026, it was announced that AZ would release the third installment in his Doe or Die series, Doe or Die III, in partnership with Mass Appeal Records.
+The announcement was accompanied by the release of the album's lead single, "So High", featuring Mumu Fresh, on April 10, 2026.

+Doe or Die III was officially released on May 8, 2026, via AZ's Quiet Money Records and Nas' Mass Appeal Records.
+The 13-track album features guest appearances from frequent collaborator Nas, as well as Jadakiss, Mumu Fresh, and the debut of AZ's son Amar Noir.
+Production on the project was handled by a variety of prominent hip-hop producers, including Large Professor, Statik Selektah, Buckwild, Bink, Mike & Keys, K-Def, and Ron Browz.